-[coming soon: this space will be utilized to investigate GIS mapping and related digital projects for my forthcoming book, Republics of Difference: Racial and Religious Self-Governance in the Early Modern Iberian Atlantic (Oxford University Press)]
+[excerpts from the GIS mapping in my forthcoming book, Republics of Difference: Racial and Religious Self-Governance in the Early Modern Iberian Atlantic (Oxford University Press)]

 Two maps from fifteenth century Seville.